splendidspidey/Rock-Paper-Scissors/README.md

 2) Then if you lose it should say
 'Welp.
 You lost'

-3)If you win it should say
+3) If you win it should say
 'Woohoo you win'
 or
 'AYY! you won'